Demographics of the world: History

 Historical migration of human populations begins with the movement of Homo erectus out of Africa across Eurasia about a million years ago.
 Homo sapiens appear to have occupied all of Africa about 300,000 years ago, moved out of Africa 50,000 – 60,000 years ago, and had spread across Australia, Asia and Europe by 30,000 years BC.
 Migration to the Americas took place 20,000 to 15,000 years ago, and by 2,000 years ago, most of the Pacific Islands were colonized.

 Until c.
 10,000 years ago, humans lived as hunter-gatherers.
 They generally lived in small nomadic groups known as band societies.
 The advent of agriculture prompted the Neolithic Revolution, when access to food surplus led to the formation of permanent human settlements.
 About 6,000 years ago, the first proto-states developed in Mesopotamia, Egypt's Nile Valley and the Indus Valley.
 Early human settlements were dependent on proximity to water and, depending on the lifestyle, other natural resources used for subsistence.
 But humans have a great capacity for altering their habitats by means of technology.

-Since 1800, the human population has increased from one billion to nearly eight billion, In 2004, some 2.5 billion out of 6.3 billion people (39.7%) lived in urban areas.
+Since 1800, the human population has increased from one billion to over eight billion.
+In 2004, some 2.5 billion out of 6.3 billion people (39.7%) lived in urban areas.
 In February 2008, the U.N. estimated that half the world's population would live in urban areas by the end of the year.
 Problems for humans living in cities include various forms of pollution and crime, especially in inner city and suburban slums.
 Both overall population numbers and the proportion residing in cities are expected to increase significantly in the coming decades.